Ambulatory Detoxification Service is certified by the Department of Health Services under Wisconsin Administrative Code Chapter DHS 75.08.

 The following applications are required for Community Substance Abuse Services (CSAS) recertification for Ambulatory Detoxification Service:

-- F- 00276* (Word, 131 KB) – Behavioral Health Services Renewal Certification Application Chapter DHS 94 – Patient Rights and Resolution of Patient Grievances & DHS 92 – Confidentiality of Treatment Records
+- F- 00276* (Word) – Behavioral Health Services Renewal Certification Application Chapter DHS 94 – Patient Rights and Resolution of Patient Grievances & DHS 92 – Confidentiality of Treatment Records

 *These should be completed once per certificate annually.